 It goes without saying that shoulder-length cuts are universally flattering.
-Here, Padma Lakshmi adds movement and body to her mid-length cut with a slight wave throughout.
-Ends are slightly flared out for a fun and flirty vibe.
+Here, Padma Lakshmi adds movement and body to her mid-length 'do with a slight wave throughout.
+Ends are slightly flared out for a fun and flirty vibe while "perfectly placed long layers and purposeful texture softly highlight the shape of the face," notes Bolton.
 For added gloss, finish styling with a shine serum.

 Sleek, Swooped Bob

 Charlize Theron's sleek bob is made all the better by parting her hair far off to one side, so it swoops over her face in a modern and editorial manner.
 Pair this cut with coppery eyeshadow and a matching lip, and you'll be red carpet–ready too.